1. What is it?

 a).
 In the first place, our Certificate Monitor listens in to all the incoming certificates.

 b).
 Next, the Certificate Matcher cross-validates the incoming certificates with the client's existing assets and checks if any certificate is issued to any subdomain of existing domains.
-Once the certificate has been found and it matches the existing subdomain, it is used to populate the Asset Inventory information.
+Once the certificate has been found and it matches the existing subdomain, it is used to populate the Asset Catalogue (previously called Asset Inventory).

 c).
 The Certificate Audit component checks for the vulnerabilities.
 In the current release the Certificate Transparency Tests focus on: